Creating healthy meals and snacks can be simple when you use the Eat Well Plate.

 - on a shared platter

-You can use the Eat Well Plate as a guide for everything you eat, including:
+You can use the plate as a guide for everything you eat, including:

 - snacks